excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

                 global="jdbc/voyage"
                 type="javax.sql.DataSource" />
 </Context>
 ```

+Add the ResourceLink property to the context file to make the global JDBC connection pool created in the server.xml available to the web app associated with this context file.

+> Read more about configuring Apache Tomcat web-app specific contexts on the [Tomcat Documentation site](https://tomcat.apache.org/tomcat-8.0-doc/config/context.html).

 ##### Override application.yaml properties
-Override the properties defined within the application.yaml file that is bundled within the app for the server environment.
+Override the properties defined within the `application.yaml` file that is bundled within the app to match the needs of the host server.
 Review the security configurations for the application within the [Security Configurations](SECURITY.md#security-configuration) section of the API [Security](SECURITY.md) documentation.

 > NOTE: Be sure to update the default passwords for:
 > * Default users created in /src/main/resources/db.changelog/v1-0/user.yaml